olivia-em/docblog/src/catn/week1.md

 <br>

 For the story itself, you will randomly choose a Major Arcana for the beginning, change of pace (optional), and ending.
 Keep in mind orientation can change the meaning of the card.
+Within that timeline, you will pick from the Minor Arcana, numbers 1-10, and randomly select action & reaction combinations.
+You need at least one without a change of pace, or at least two when using a change of pace.
+The suits will be sorted, so you'll get to choose if your action/reaction is related to emotional states & relationships (cups), the physical aspects of the world (pentacles), power/conflict (swords), or consciousness/self-actualization (wands).
+Lastly, you will use your understanding of Tarot or the booklet given with your deck of cards to interpret the timeline of events.

 ##### Questions & Doubts